Edit Template

 Developmental Editing

-If you are not familiar with the levels of editing, you can think of developmental editing as the first step after you’ve completed a manuscript.
+If you’re not familiar with the levels of editing, you can think of developmental editing as the first step after you’ve completed a manuscript.
 From there, it’s handed to an editor who critiques the structural integrity of your book.
 Plot, setting, character, theme, and pacing are just a few of the key aspects that are covered in a developmental edit.
 But in the end, the main goal at this stage is to make sure your story runs smoothly.

 If your story is a car, I’m the greasy-handed mechanic with my nose under the hood, examining and tinkering with the parts that need work.
 Skip this stage, and you might miss details that seem small to you, but unforgivable to your audience of readers.
-Ever read a book and said to yourself: “Well, that was weird,” or “I just don’t understand Jason . . .” or “This doesn’t feel right . . .”
+Ever read a book and said to yourself, “Well, that was weird,” or “I just don’t understand Jason . . .” or “This doesn’t feel right . . .”
 These are often markers of stories that need developmental work.
 The first goal is to write a book that simply keeps readers engaged.
 No need for grammar, punctuation, or style guides here.
 If you can’t keep your readers hooked, your words hold no weight.

 Rates:

-My current rate for developmental editing is $0.02 per word, or about $20 for every 1,000 words.
-For example, a 25,000-word novella would cost $500, while a 100,000-word novel would cost $2,000.
-On average, I edit 50,000 words in about a week to a week and a half, and I measure projects in 25,000-word increments.
+I measure projects in 20,000-25,000 word increments.
 Timelines may vary based on the project, however.
 Oftentimes, the delivery is quicker than expected, but more complex projects may move past the estimated timeline.

 Sample Pricing & Timelines (Developmental Editing):